Tim Southee: 2012 northern season

 On the tour to West Indies there were 2 T20Is, 5 ODIs and 2 tests.
 On a difficult tour NZ won only 1 ODI, losing all the other internationals.

-In the 5-match ODI series Southee was top NZ wicket-taker with 10.
+In the 5-match ODI series Southee was top New Zealand wicket-taker with 10.

 Partnering Neil Wagner and Doug Bracewell, Trent Boult and Southee were called up for the 2nd test at Sabina Park and took 4 and 3 wickets respectively.

 The schedule for New Zealand's tour to Sri Lanka included a Twenty20 match (abandoned due to rain), five ODIs (two abandoned, three rain-affected and won by Sri Lanka), and two test matches.

 Southee played all three of the ODIs to count, taking only two wickets.
 In the fourth ODI he picked up three wickets before rain interrupted his over and ultimately led to the match being abandoned.

 The test series was drawn one match all – including New Zealand's first win in Sri Lanka in over a decade – and Southee played a major part.
 He took 12 wickets at an average under 14.
-ESPNCricinfo rated him the best of the New Zealanders, saying that "on this series' evidence he can be an effective spearhead for New Zealand in the years to come."
+ESPNcricinfo rated him the best of the New Zealanders, saying that "on this series' evidence he can be an effective spearhead for New Zealand in the years to come."